RnodeC/RnodeC.k3s/README.md

   - role: RnodeC.k3s
 ```

-If this is an upgrade scenario, be sure to set `k3s_upgrade` to true.
+If this is an upgrade scenario, be sure to set `--tags upgrade` in your ansible command.
 This will trigger a rolling restart of the cluster.

 Author Information